engcs/engcs/README.md

 ### Hi there 👋

+I'm a Junior Python Developer passionate about how things work and how to improve them.
+I have experience with projects using Python in desktop and now working to make them web.
+I have a degree in industrial electrical engineering with an emphasis on electronics and hardware development.
+I want to learn more about how to apply technology in real business and add more value.

 <!--
 **engcs/engcs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.